 Vermont archaeology has transformed our knowledge of Vermont history, most of it unwritten.
 Vermont has a remarkably rich and diverse archaeological heritage that spans almost 13,000 years of human history.
 Sites range from Native American campsites used by Paleo-Indians (the earliest Vermonters), to 12th century Native American farming sites (the earliest known in northern New England), to 19th century farmsteads and industrial sites.

 Vermont's archaeological sites are a crucial link with much of our past.
 Archaeological sites are often the only source of information for the longest part of human history in Vermont.
 Our archaeological sites can also inform us about past environments, landscape changes, climatic changes, and the ways in which Native people successfully adapted to such changes over millennia.

-Vermont Archaeology Month - throughout September!
+Vermont Archaeology Month - Coming in September!

 For information on many common questions you may have about archaeology in Vermont.

 See our Curricula & Lesson Plans page for lots of great resources.

 As a landowner, you are the best steward of the archaeological sites on your land.
 Learn more about ways to manage your sites.

 We’ve assembled a collection of interesting readings to further stimulate your interest in Vermont archaeology, Vermont’s Abenakis and other Native communities, and early contact and settlement history.